 ACOs are already becoming pervasive, but they may be just an interim step on the way to a more efficient American health care system.
 "ACOs aren't the end game," says Chas Roades, chief research officer at The Advisory Board Company in Washington D.C.

-One of the key challenges for hospitals and physicians is that the incentives are to reduce hospital stays, emergency room visits and expensive specialist and testing services — all the ways that hospitals and physicians make money in the current fee-for-service system, explains Roades.
+One of the key challenges for hospitals and physicians is that the incentives in ACOs are to reduce hospital stays, emergency room visits and expensive specialist and testing services — all the ways that hospitals and physicians make money in the current fee-for-service system, explains Roades.